shaft3796/ReusableDragon/README.md

 ### Commands

-/rdsave
+/rdsave difficulty
-Save the battle arena
+Save the battle arena, difficulty is easy medium or hard

 /dragon difficulty
 Make the dragon spawn, difficulty is easy medium or hard